-- Quality control systems, policies and procedures are the responsibility of the audit firm.
-Under SSQC 1, the firm has an obligation to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) The reports issued by the firm or engagement partners are appropriate in the circumstances.1
+- 2. Quality control systems, policies and procedures are the responsibility of the audit firm.
+Under Singapore Standard on Quality Control (SSQC) 1, the firm has an obligation to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) The reports issued by the firm or engagement partners are appropriate in the circumstances1.